weiji14/cryospheric-data-lakes/docs/project_proposal.md

 (@) Why does a Deep Convolutional Neural Network predict that a subglacial lake is present or absent in any one particular area?
 How might we apply deep learning to improve the predictive capability of ice sheet models?

-## Geographical setting

-We narrow the geographical extent of our study down to the Antarctic continent, lying South of latitude 60 degrees South.
-As our focus is on finding the presence of subglacial lakes and their networked channels, this further restricts our geographical study area to the grounded portion of the Antarctic Ice Sheet, anywhere South of the grounding line.

-Note that the grounding line is a dynamic boundary that can change considerably over time.
-We refrain ourselves however, from setting a strict temporal extent filter on data (e.g. less than a decade timeframe) that allows assumptions of an arbitrary stasis baseline to be made, at the expense of excluding potentially useful datasets.
-We assume that our deep neural networks will work better with more messy data than a restricted set of clean data, and that the model will learn to account for the various idiosyncrasies of the datasets it is trained on.

 ## Datasets